Apple's 2014–15 mobile operating system

 iPads and Macs are now able to connect directly to an iPhone's personal hotspot when it is nearby using a new Instant Hotspot feature.

 Integration between iOS 8 and OS X Yosemite allows a Mac or an iPad to make or receive phone calls as long as it is on the same Wi-Fi network as an iPhone running iOS 8.
 Incoming calls on a Mac or iPad show the caller's name, number, and profile picture, allowing users to answer or ignore calls.
 Making a call on an iPad or Mac can be accomplished by tapping on a phone number in Contacts, Calendar, or Safari, and the feature works with an existing iPhone and phone number.

-Users are also able to send and receive SMS and MMS messages from a non-Apple device on both their iPads and Macs, using the Messages app.
+Users are also able to receive and reply to SMS and MMS messages from a non-Apple device on both their iPads and Macs, using the Messages app.
 Previously text messages from a non-Apple device could only be received on an iPhone.

 Interactive notifications have been added, allowing users to reply to texts, emails, calendar invitations, reminders, and more right within their notification banners, without having to leave an app that is in use.
 This feature makes it easy to quickly reply to a message or other notification without the need to switch to a completely different app.
 This feature even extends to some third-party apps, like Facebook, allowing users to like or comment on a status right as a notification pops up.

 Apps will be able to install widgets within the Notification Center, adding new modules similar to the existing sections for Calendars and Stocks.
 The "Missed" tab within the Notification Center has been removed in iOS 8.